Richards Shipbuilders Ltd, Lowestoft, Suffolk, UK

 HMAS Hawk was one of six ex-Royal Navy Ton-class minesweepers acquired by the Royal Australian Navy (RAN).
 Her sister ships were HMA Ships Curlew, Gull, Snipe, Ibis and Teal.
 The six Ton-class minesweepers formed the 16th Mine Countermeasures (MCM) Squadron and provided the RAN with the means to gain and maintain proficiency in mine countermeasures.

 Hawk was originally accepted into Royal Navy service as HMS Somerleyton on 1 September 1956.
 Upon completion of trials she was moved to Camper and Nicholson Ltd, Northern Yard, for preservation and storage in the Reserve Fleet at Hythe and purchased by the RAN in 1961.
+The Naval Board had originally intended to name her Crane, but since a Royal Navy frigate already carried that name, the decision was made to change it.
 Commissioned as HMAS Hawk at Lowestoft on 18 July 1962, under the command of Lieutenant Commander D.A.
 Ross, RAN, she became the leader of the RAN’s newly formed 16th MCM Squadron.
 She arrived in Australia with her sister ships on 7 December 1962.

 Hawk operated on the east coast of Australia from February to early June 1963 conducting manoeuvres and mine countermeasures exercises with her sister ships and providing training for classes from HMAS Watson, prior to entering Garden Island Dockyard for refit.